j127/Stop-Comment-Links/README.md

 # Stop Comment Links

-This is alpha software.
+This is unifinshed alpha software.
 Use at your own risk.

 See the readme.txt file for more information.